security-force-monitor/research-handbook/source/units_positionings.rst

 Attribute type
 ~~~~~~~~~~~~~~

-String in UUID format, selected from ``id:entity`` in locations sheet
+String in UUID format, selected from ``id:entity`` in locations sheet.

 Status
 ~~~~~~

-This attribute is optional
+This attribute is optional.

 Key name
 ~~~~~~~~